cohesivestack/ineo/README.md

 ### update

-Check for Ineo (not Neo4j) new versions and updating it if there is some available
+Check for new versions of Ineo (not Neo4j), and updates if a new version is available

 ```
 $ ineo update